 Our lush and peaceful hundred sixty square meter centre is located in the quiet Mayan village of Tzununa.
 Only minutes from the lake, the DZYC awaits your yoga practice and dancing feet.
 Our newly completed Zendo Yoga Shala practice space sits elevated alongside the Tzununa River, providing us with inspiring sounds and views of the magnificent Tzununa valley, Lake Atitlan and both the Fuego and Atitlan Volcanoes.

 Located a short walk from Lake Atitlan in the small Mayan village of Tzununa, Guatemala, the Doron Yoga & Zen Center’s grounds naturally grow coffee, banana, avocado (yum, guacamole!), and other trees.
-Near to the small Tzununa River – the river of hummingbirds and water - that flows through the property are herb and vegetable gardens, a large chicken coop, plenty of grounds for the dog and cats to play, and a fire pit to enjoy on chilly evenings.
+The Tzununa River – the river of hummingbirds and water - flows through the property, and our grounds feature herb and vegetable gardens, a large chicken coop, plenty of grounds for the dog and cats to play, and a fire pit to enjoy on chilly evenings.
 The yoga shala (practice space) and all other buildings at the Center are built for comfort and safety while being ecological.
 Unlike many ashrams we did not cut corners, and invested in good quality earthen construction and facilities.
 All buildings have stone foundations reaching deep into the earth for increased stability.
 The cane, cyprus, pine and rocks used in the construction are locally sourced, where local community workers built each house with care.
 Permaculture principles are followed to ecologically enhance the quality of the construction, garden, and design functionality of the Center.

 The Doron Yoga Method is Ashtanga Vinyasa based with a touch of Zen.
 The classes are geared to all levels, from beginners to ninjas.
 Beginners will always have an option to work on the basics to build strength and flexibility, while the advanced student will receive options to work on fancy poses.